d-exclaimation/pioneer/Documentation/guides/getting-started/setup.md

 ## Dependencies

-Next, Add all three main dependencies: Vapor, Graphiti and of course, Pioneer to your `Package.swift`.
+Next, add all three main dependencies: Vapor, Graphiti and of course, Pioneer to your `Package.swift`.

 ```swift Package.swift
 import PackageDescription